Tanushk-glitch/Learnix/README.md

-# 🚀 Mini Project – User Authentication System
+# 🚀 Mini Project –📚 Learnix

 ## 📌 Project Overview

-This project is a full-stack authentication system built using Node.js, Express, and MySQL.
+Learnix is a web-based learning platform designed to help users access educational content, manage learning resources, and improve knowledge through an easy-to-use interface.

-It allows users to sign up, log in securely, and manage sessions with proper password encryption and email verification.
+The platform focuses on providing a smooth user experience with secure authentication and a structured learning environment.

 The goal of this project is to implement secure authentication with best practices in backend development.